MaxCojocari/FAF_LFAF_labs/README.md

 `yarn test`

-For running particular test files you can do `yarn test test/file.test.ts`.
+For running particular test files you can use `yarn test test/file.test.ts`.

 ---

 ## Publishing NPM package